 To help reduce the environmental impact of this energy use, the university has implemented a number of energy reduction and conservation measures.
 More details about these projects can be found in the Progress Report and the Climate Action Plan.
 The President’s Energy Initiatives, announced by President Loh in April 2014, encompass some of the major energy projects currently taking place on campus.

-- Efficiency upgrades in existing buildings will reduce campus energy use 20% by 2020.
+- Efficiency upgrades in existing buildings will reduce campus electricity use 20% by 2020.

 Carbon Neutral New Development

-- New buildings will be designed with high energy efficiency levels, and only use renewable energy.
+- New buildings will be designed with high energy efficiency levels, and energy consumption will be zero carbon.

 - By 2020, all purchased electricity will come from renewable energy sources.

 All Terps can help reduce Maryland’s energy use by practicing conservation while they study and work on campus:

 - Take advantage of natural light and turn off lights when they’re not in use or when you leave a room.